cabaret/node-secretsanta/README.md

 [www.memofromsanta.com](http://www.memofromsanta.com/ "http://www.memofromsanta.com")

 ## To do / to learn

+A lot of these could have been done if I did not have such a strict deadline.
+I had to hack things together quickly because I really wanted this to be working in the first week of December (and even that was a little too late).

 - Clean up
 - Learn to write tests properly and adopt a test-driven workflow.
 Too much time has been wasted on testing various parts of the application manually.
 - Learn to structure server-side code properly and adopt an async mindset.